 Cauliflower Marranca is a simple casserole of cauliflower, mushrooms and millet.
 I’m using quinoa in place of millet because I have it on hand.
 You can easily use any other grain.
 Try barley, faro, or buckwheat.

-These colourful veggies are not genetically modified.They get their beautiful colours from the presence of anthocyanin.
+These colourful veggies are not genetically modified.Their beautiful colours come from the presence of anthocyanin.
 Which sounds scary, but it’s actually an antioxidant.
 And antioxidants are a wonderful thing.
 Not only are these beauties nice to look at, but they pack even more nutrition than a white cauliflower.
 And white cauliflower is no slouch, right?
 The beta carotene content of the orange cauliflower means 25% more vitamin A.

 My orange cauliflower did a lot for the appearance of this dish.
 As tasty as it is, it wasn’t the most appealing visually.
 Mushrooms add a nice earthiness, too.
 And the simple flavours of garlic, basil, and lemon really shine.
 This casserole is a perfect side dish, or a vegetarian main.
 It makes a nice packed lunch, too.